Today in Middle Eastern history: the Battle of al-Qadisiyah (636)

-In contrast, the Rashidun Caliphate was doing very well for itself.
-The end of the Ridda Wars in 633 brought all of the Arabian peninsula under caliphal control, so in April of that year, with nowhere to go but north, then-Caliph Abu Bakr sent an army under his most capable general, Khalid b. al-Walid (d.
+In contrast, the nascent caliphate was doing very well for itself.
+The end of the so-called “Wars of Apostasy” (Ridda in Arabic) in 633 brought all of the Arabian peninsula firmly under caliphal control.
+So in April of that year, with nowhere to go but north, then-Caliph Abu Bakr sent an army under his most capable general, Khalid b. al-Walid (d.
 642), to conquer Iraq.
 Khalid had dramatic success, defeating the Persians in a series of battles that, by the end of the year, left him and his forces in control of virtually every part of Iraq outside of the Persian capital, Ctesiphon, which was located just southeast of where Baghdad is situated today.
 The Persians got a reprieve when, in December, Abu Bakr ordered Khalid to go to Syria to assume command of the much less successful Arab invasion of that Byzantine province.
 And as 634 wore on, the Persians began to take back some of their lost territory and defeated the Arabs in a handful of battles.

-In 635, Yazdegerd and the Byzantine Emperor Heraclius hatched a scheme to put down this Arab uprising once and for all: a union of the two great empires sealed with a marriage between Yazdegerd and Heraclius’s daughter (which would, conveniently for the Byzantines, leave Heraclius in the dominant position as Yazdegerd’s father in-law).
+In 635, Yazdegerd and the Byzantine Emperor Heraclius hatched a scheme to put down this Arab insurgency once and for all: a union of the two great empires sealed with a marriage between Yazdegerd and Heraclius’s daughter (which would, conveniently for the Byzantines, leave Heraclius in the superior position as Yazdegerd’s father in-law).
 Both emperors planned to amass large armies to attack the Arabs simultaneously in both Syria and Iraq.
 The Arabs, who didn’t have enough men to sustain two large-scale offensives and were moving troops between Iraq and Syria as threats dictated, surely wouldn’t be able to handle major counter-offensives on both fronts at the same time, right?

 Finally, on November 16 (we think), the fighting started.
 As with the accounts of the Persian-Arab negotiations, we don’t really know very much about the battle because most of what was written about it was written much later and in an episodic, kind of myth-building way (lots of champion-vs-champion fighting, for example).
 It would be like extrapolating details about the Trojan War, which probably was a real thing that really happened (maybe more than once), from reading the Iliad, which is a chronicle of heroic legends about mythic figures and was never intended to accurately describe real events.
-You can get a sense of the contours of the battle, but not the gory details.
+You can maybe get a sense of the contours of the battle, but not the gory details.

 Whatever finally caused the Persian army to break, it did break, and the way was open for the Arabs to take the last two prizes left in Persian Iraq.
 First was the Sawad, the rich alluvial plain between the Tigris and Euphrates Rivers in southern Iraq, which, along with the Nile Valley, became the breadbasket of the caliphate—at least for a couple of centuries until over-farming and over-irrigation began to ruin its soil.
 Second was Ctesiphon, which fell to the Arabs in March 637.
 The Persian Empire wasn’t finished yet, but like Carthage after the Second Punic War, it was all over but the shouting.
 Umar decided to pause the conquests in order to consolidate control over the territories that the Arabs had just won, but when Yazdegerd attempted to reconquer Iraq in 642 (his army was quickly defeated at the Battle of Nahavand), that helped spur a new round of Arab expansion.

 Yazdegerd spent the next several years basically running for his life throughout Iran, trying to raise some kind of army.
 But very few of Yazdegerd’s governors in the east wanted to help him and risk getting on the wrong side of the oncoming Arab armies, and on the rare occasions when he could raise a force it would be quickly defeated.
 He wound up in the city of Merv, along the Central Asian Persian-Turkic frontier, in about 651.
 The governor (marzban) there, a guy named Mahuy or Mahuy Suri, wanted nothing to do with Yazdegerd, so he engaged a nearby Turkic tribe to kill him.
-Yazdegerd supposedly got wind of this plot and tried to flee, but was murdered by someone who may have been a simple thief (though it’s also possible that Mahuy put the guy up to it) at an oasis outside the city.
+Yazdegerd supposedly got wind of this plot and tried to flee, but was murdered by someone who may have been a simple thief (though it’s also possible that Mahuy hired him) at an oasis outside the city.
 Yazdegerd’s sons kept running east, eventually ending up in the Chinese court, still claiming to be the rightful rulers of the Persian Empire.
 But for all intents and purposes their empire died at Qadisiyah.

-The fall of Constantinople was an astonishing event in the sense that there had been a “Roman Empire” of some kind or another in existence for nearly 1500 years, and nearly 2000 years if you include the Roman Republic.
-Likewise, if you go back to the Median Empire of the late 8th century BCE, there was a “Persian Empire” of some kind or another in existence for nearly 1400 years before the Arabs snuffed it out.
+The fall of Constantinople was an astonishing event in the sense that there had been a “Roman Empire” of one kind or another in existence for nearly 1500 years, and nearly 2000 years if you include the Roman Republic.
+Likewise, if you go back to the Median Empire of the late 8th century BCE, there was a “Persian Empire” of one kind or another in existence for nearly 1400 years before the Arabs snuffed it out.
 The conquest of Persia expanded the caliphate and imperial Persia lent the new empire many of its high-court trappings.
 The Persian language, in a modified form, eventually became one of the great languages of Islamic civilization, and Persian culture came to define much of the Islamic world.
-Oh, and the conquest of Persia may have cost Umar his life.
+Oh, and the conquest of Persia may also have cost Umar his life.
 The caliph was assassinated in 644 by a former Persian soldier turned slave.
-The assassin’s motives are unclear, but revenge for the fall of his empire may have been among them.
+The assassin’s motives are unclear, but revenge for the fall of his former empire may have been among them.